The Anti-Labor Lobby

 Central bank activity (the Federal Reserve in the U.S.), is by far the worst thing to happen to average citizens.
 In creating money out of thin air the Fed sets in motion the boom and bust cycle that economic illiterates blame on the free market, the biggest losers from which are ordinary workers.
 In addition, how the made-up money gets injected into the system benefits those who get ahold of this money first.
 These “first receivers” of the money get the benefit of additional purchasing power before the rest of the economy experiences price rises and a reallocation of relative asset values.
 The groups benefitting from this are typically; bankers, hedge funds, mutual funds, annuity companies, government contractors, and government employees.
 The last group to get ahold of any of this money are ordinary workers, who, by the time they get this money, have already lost any purchasing power gains.
 I went further into this phenomenon here.

 In addition to this blatant rip-off, there is an even greater outrage perpetuated against regular workers.
 All of this Federal Reserve activity shifts resources unnaturally toward the financial services sectors of the economy.
 This “financialization” of the economy steers capital (another name for tools) toward the politically connected financial class and away from new and better plant and equipment that will make workers more productive and hence wealthier.
 This is why the financial services sector has grown to such a disproportionate level as a share of the U.S. economy.
-None of this is natural and it has all been at the expense of average workers as can be seen in the stagnation of median family income in this century.
+None of this is natural at it has all been at the expense of average workers as can be seen in the stagnation of median family income in this century.
 Nobody, right or left has any real understanding of this phenomenon, much less the courage to take on these entrenched political interest groups, which leaves their posturing about fighting for working people more than a little hollow.

 The next screw job of working people comes in the form of minimum wage laws.
 This seems counter-intuitive to many.
 It seems logical that if wages are higher, then workers are better off.
 Too many fall for this superficially seductive argument.
 The fallacy stems from not understanding how wages are set.
 Wages are just the money expression of our purchasing power.
 That purchasing power is set by how productive we are in our work.
-Strip away the money and think about a baker who has 5 loaves of bread that she can exchange for a pair of shoes or a coat.
+Strip away the money and think about a baker who has 5 loaves of bread that he can exchange for a pair of shoes or a coat.
 If the baker can produce 10 loaves of bread, then she can have both the shoes and the coat.
 That is, she is wealthier.
 It stands to reason right: we, as a species can only consume what we produce, so if we produce more, we will consume more.
 Keep in mind that the measure of material wealth is increased consumption.

 Therefore, if the government arbitrarily pushes up the price of labor beyond the level of market-based productivity then unemployment will result.
 Either jobs are lost, not created or hours are cut.
 Either way workers are harmed.
 It’s true that labor that is productive enough to carry a higher wage will not be hurt but the policy explicitly prices out of the labor market those individuals who are less productive; thereby never allowing them to gain job skills and experience to increase their productivity.
 This is why powerful unions love minimum wage increases because it prices their competition out of the market.
 Additionally, it lowers real wage increases, which can only come about from rising levels of productivity.